tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 ## Summary

+One key component of Virtual Data Center (VDC) fulfillment is the capability to perform bare metal fulfillment.
 Bare metal fulfillment refers to the process through which a tenant acquires bare metal hosts and configures their networking.
 Afterwards, the tenant will be able to perform selected operations on the host: inventory information, power control, and serial console access.
 Any further operations - for example, image-based provisioning - are outside the scope of the O-SAC solution and must be integrated by the cloud provider.

+We believe this feature set is generic enough to support a wide range of initial bare metal cluster use cases, including:

+* support for an environment where developers have to flexibility to install their own operating systems and software
+* support for alternative clusters such as SLURM
+* support for bare metal configuration during O-SAC cluster fulfillment

 In this context, a “tenant” is a person with admin rights to the requested bare metal resources; at the MOC, this person would be a ColdFront PI or manager.

+Although this proposal only covers bare metal fulfillment (and not VMs), we believe that developing this bare metal capability independently will allow us to create a thorough and reliable implementation that can later be used as a solid base for VDC fulfillment.

 ## Motivation

 Bare metal fulfillment is a fundamental requirement for O-SAC, identified as an explicit need for the MOC.
-It will also serve as the basis of bare metal configuration for other fulfillment workflows, such as OpenShift cluster fulfillment.
+It will also serve as a component for other fulfillment workflows, such as VDC and OpenShift cluster fulfillment.

 ### User Stories

+* As a provider, I want to be able to define the available bare metal resource classes.
+* As a provider, I want to mark hosts as available for bare metal fulfillment.
 * As a tenant, I want to be able to see available bare metal resource classes.
 * As a tenant, I want to be able to select hosts for a bare metal cluster by resource class.
 * As a tenant, I want to be able to view inventory details for my hosts.